bw2/ConfigArgParse/README.md

 ...
 ```

-Note that it's required to put the TOML parser first because the INI syntax basically would accept anything whereas TOML.
+Note that it's required to put the TOML parser first because the INI syntax basically would accept anything whereas TOML is a bit more strict.

 ## ArgParser Singletons